Knifepoint Horror: Music

 The podcast uses royalty-free music by Kevin MacLeod.

+Emma Fradd from the Australian Dance Pop Band Heaps Good Friends has also provided music for some episodes, as well as voice acting in the short story 'Is It That Time Again?' featured in A Compendium for Halloween& D.N.K.

-List of Episodes
+List of episodes

 All episodes are written and narrated by Soren Narnia, except where noted.

 Adaptations

 In November 2019, the podcast was adapted into a graphic novel titled Knifepoint Horror Anthology: Eight Tales of Terror, which was illustrated by V.V.
 Glass, Adam Cadwell, John J. Pearson, and five other artists.
 Specifically, it features the stories "Let No One Walk Beside Her", "thrifting", "visitation", "west", "moonkeeper", "trail", "lake", and "sisters".

 The podcast has also been adapted into books as well:

-The story "staircase" has been adapted twice into a short film under a different title.
+The story "staircase" has been adapted three times into a short film.
 The Thing from the Hallway, directed by Tony J. Rivas and starring Mike Bash and Hilary Barraford, was released in March 2018 and later won a Silver Spotlight award.
 Neighborhood Watch, directed by Nolan Sordyl and starring Cody McGlashan and Joanna McGinley, was released in October 2021.
+Staircase, a Swedish production directed by Agnes Gester and starring Jim Änglykke and Josefin Nordberg, was released in October 2024.